Hey, you see the latest media take on Bush's trip out to the renewable energy lab today.

 Public housing residents who were displaced by Hurricane Katrina are not welcome to return to the city unless they are willing to work.

-City Council President Oliver Thomas said that for too long, government programs and agencies have pampered rather than improved lives.
+Three members of the New Orleans City Council have said at a meeting of the Council's Housing Committee yesterday, City Council President Oliver Thomas said that for too long, government programs and agencies have pampered rather than improved lives.

 See, they know they can't build it back the way it was.

-Consequently, former residents who don't quote, roll up their sleeves, unquote, are better off staying away.
+Consequently, former residents who don't, quote, roll up their sleeves, unquote, are better off staying away.

 We don't need soap opera watchers right now, Oliver Thomas said.